CoderDojoDC/scriptcraft/README.md

-Scriptcraft
+ScriptCraft
 ===========

-A place to store and share files related to the Scriptcraft plugin for Minecraft.
+A place to store and share files related to the ScriptCraft plugin for Minecraft.

-To get started with these scripts, you need the Bukkit server version of Minecraft and the Scriptcraft plugin:
+To get started with these scripts, you'll need a Bukkit server (a multi-player version of Minecraft with features that allow for easy modding of the game), and the ScriptCraft plugin:
   - http://scriptcraftjs.org
   - http://bukkit.org